nemofromdreamland/crud-go/README.md

-# MeuPrimeiroCRUD em Go
+# CRUD-GO em Go

-This is a comprehensive guide for the "MeuPrimeiroCRUD em Go" project in Go, an example application that implements the basic CRUD (Create, Read, Update, Delete) operations for users.
+This is a comprehensive guide for the "CRUD-GO em Go" project in Go, an example application that implements the basic CRUD (Create, Read, Update, Delete) operations for users.
 The project includes a Dockerfile to facilitate running it in containers.

 ## Information